rpinquie/rpinquie.github.io/PhD/PhD Getting started.md

 ### Peer review

-- [Reviewer Critiques (Qualitative Methods) and How to Respond to Them ](biblio/Reviewer Critiques (Qualitative Methods) and How to Respond to Them.pdf)
+- [Reviewer Critiques (Qualitative Methods) and How to Respond to Them ](https://github.com/rpinquie/rpinquie.github.io/blob/master/PhD/biblio/Reviewer%20Critiques%20(Qualitative%20Methods)%20and%20How%20to%20Respond%20to%20Them.pdf)

 ### Open Science